Low-M-Rank Tensor Completion and Robust Tensor PCA: The Low-M-Rank Tensor Recovery and Robust Tensor PCA

-In this section, we consider the low-rank tensor recovery problems \eqref{prob:tensor-completion} and \eqref{prob:robust-tensor-recovery} with an emphasis on the fourth-order tensor case.
-In the context of tensor recovery, M$^+$-rank takes a {\em conservative}\/ attitude towards estimating the CP-rank while M$^-$-rank is a more {\em optimistic}\/ estimation.
-On the middle ground, one may choose to work with a pre-specified $\pi$.
+In this section, we consider the low-rank tensor recovery problem \eqref{prob:tensor-completion} and robust tensor PCA \eqref{prob:robust-tensor-recovery} with an emphasis on the fourth-order tensor case. {In the context of tensor recovery, M$^+$-rank takes a {\em conservative}\/ attitude towards estimating the CP-rank, because when M$^+$-rank is minimized, the ranks of all other unfolding matrices are also small.
+As a result, minimizing the M$^+$-rank is like considering the worst case situation.
+On the other hand, M$^-$-rank is a more {\em optimistic}\/ estimation, because M$^-$-rank is the smallest rank among all unfolding matrices, and the matrix is more likely to be recovered using a matrix completion model.} On the middle ground, one may choose to work with a pre-specified $\pi$.
 In our numerical experiments, for simplicity, for a fourth-order tensor $\F$, we always choose to group the first two indices as the row index, and group the last two indices as the column index for square unfolding (we use $\matr(\F)$ to denote the corresponding matrix).
 According to Theorems \ref{theorem:asymmetric-bound} and \ref{rank-upper-bound}, by multiplying a constant factor, $\rank(\matr(\F))$ can provide an upper bound for the CP-rank and the symmetric CP-rank of $\F$ (if it is also super-symmetric).
 We denote $X = \matr(\mathcal{X})$, $Y = \matr(\mathcal{Y})$ and $F = \matr(\mathcal{F})$.
 Without loss of generality, we replace the CP-rank in the objective of \eqref{prob:tensor-completion} and \eqref{prob:robust-tensor-recovery} by $\rank(X)$, and it follows from Theorem \ref{theorem:asymmetric-bound} that by minimizing $\rank(X)$, $\rank_{CP}(\XCal)$ will be small as well.
 In other words, rather than solving \eqref{prob:tensor-completion} and \eqref{prob:robust-tensor-recovery}, we solve the following two matrix problems

 and

 where $\bar{\linear}$ is a linear mapping such that $\bar{\linear}(X)=\linear(\XCal)$.